apache/pulsar/site2/docs/reference-metrics.md

 ### Namespace metrics

-> Namespace metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to false.
+> Namespace metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to `false`.

 All the namespace metrics are labelled with the following labels: